Markay12/mindstormsEV3/README.md

 * Uses keys to make the robot move in all directions
 * Use keys 'w' and 's' to raise and lower the crane accordingly
 * Main first use to controlling the robot

+### *Autonomous Control*
+---

+Learning autonomous control was one of the most challenging parts of this Mindstorms EV3 project

+Working on the While loops was a struggle as we knew what we wanted the robot to do, but we were telling it to do something else.
+Lot's of extra work was needed to be put into the robot to allow it to run on it's own

+#### __How to run your Robot Autonomously (Like a Roomba)__

+1. Make sure that you load [ConnectToEV3](https://github.com/Markay12/mindstormsEV3#connect-to-mindstormsev3)
+2. Once done locate the Main.m file within the [automation](https://github.com/Markay12/mindstormsEV3/tree/master/automation) folder
+3. Press F5 on the program, or just run within the view tab
+4. On the pop-up window press the 'up-arrow' on your keyboard to start

+**_Challenge with the While Loop_**